 Traditional anti-tank tactics are to hope for a flank or rear shot into thinner armor.
 However, tanks also have thin armor overhead.
 Advanced munitions have made "top attack" the favorite option for modern anti-tank weaponry, especially since it presents a larger target area.
-New TOW-2B, MPIM/SRAW "Predator", Bofors BILL and Javelin anti-tank missiles, as well as advanced anti-tank gun rounds, are designed to over-fly a tank and fire a submunition downward.
+New TOW-2B, MPIM/SRAW "Predator", Bofors BILL, Spike, and Javelin anti-tank missiles, as well as advanced anti-tank gun rounds are designed to over-fly a tank and fire a submunition downward.
 US Army 155mm SADARM munitions deploy a parachute and use an infrared sensor to fire an anti-tank charge downward.
-Bofors of Sweden is selling 120mm Strix anti-tank mortar rounds and 155mm BONUS projectiles with an infrared sensor in the nose, and the British are selling a similar 81mm Merlin mortar round.
+Bofors of Sweden sells 120mm Strix anti-tank mortar rounds and 155mm BONUS projectiles with an infrared sensor in the nose, and the British are sell a similar 81mm Merlin mortar round.

 Whatever is used, tanks need a shield on top.
 Top-attack munitions and 20-30 mm aircraft and helicopter rounds can penetrate the canopy, but their explosive force will dissipate in the 3-foot space between the canopy and the tank itself.
-Collapsible side rails can be attached on the canopy roof allowing extra storage space.
+Collapsible side rails can be attached atop the canopy allowing extra storage space.
 Tanks may place sand bags on their canopy for added protection.
 If the canopy extends two feet past the rear, it can better shield the infrared signature of the engine, so infrared guided munitions from above strike at the hot exhaust flowing out behind a moving tank.
-Another advantage is that the canopy serves as a "roll bar" to protect crewmen in hatches should the tank roll over.
-A final advantage is that the canopy serves as, a canopy.
+A final advantage is that the canopy serves as a canopy.
 Tank commanders prefer to operate with an open hatch, yet a hot sun or rain makes that difficult.

-A tank canopy also allows for curtains.
-These will be mounted on the sides and rear of the canopy and can instantly be dropped down or pulled up by the tank commander, much like drop curtains used in some theaters.
+A tank canopy also allows for curtains mounted on the sides and rear that can instantly be dropped down or pulled up by the tank commander, much like drop curtains used in some theaters.
 These will be used by tanks dug into defensive positions wishing to hide from aircraft, helicopters, UAVs, and satellites.
-They will also be dropped if under attack from sensor guided munitions since the canopy only hides the engine heat directly above, while curtains will hide it completely, along with its road wheels that heat up from use.
+They will be dropped if under attack from sensor guided munitions since the canopy only hides the engine heat directly above, while curtains hide it completely, along with its road wheels that heat up from use.
 Of course curtains restrict the tank commander's visibility and use of this .50 caliber machine gun, and they are likely to catch on things and become ripped over time, but they will prove valuable.

 Curtains will also confuse pilots using millimeter wave radar or infrared imagers as a faint tank image can no longer be recognized after the curtain drops.
 These curtains may be "furry" to absorb laser light.
 Fur coats absorb around 80% of laser light as it is bounced around the fibers.
 Try this at home with a laser pointer.
 Furry curtains may cause incoming laser spot guided munitions like Hellfire to lose track of the laser reflection.
 Since curtains will not extend to cover the front of the tank, that can be targeted, but that is where tank armor is thickest.
 A final advantage is that curtains provide an instant tent for anyone who climbs aboard the tank while parked to escape the weather.

-Tank canopies will also help hide tanks from satellites and aircraft.
+A canopy also helps hide tanks from satellites and aircraft.
 Even if an engine is cool, the sun quickly heats up a steel tank making it visible to infrared sensors, especially after dusk.
 A tank canopy coated with polyurethane insulation shades the tank and hides infrared sources underneath.
 It will also break up the distinctive shape of a tank turret, especially if the canopy has irregular curved edges.
-This is important because millimeter radar and lasers can map the surface in any weather looking for tank shapes, even under camouflage.
+This is important because millimeter radar and lasers map the surface in any weather looking for tank shapes, even under camouflage.
 Most likely, the canopy will be covered with brush and other camouflage.
 A steel canopy with curtains is an inexpensive and simple modification necessary to protect tanks on the modern battlefield.